Ontario Chamber of Commerce | Talent Opportunities Program

 Recognizing that the pandemic has changed the way businesses operate, and as a result, post-secondary institutions (universities, colleges and polytechnics) can continue to be the employer of record to offer meaningful placements to students.
 Please note this measure will be in place until July 31, 2022.

-TOP is funded by the Government of Canada’s Student Work Placement Program (SWPP)
+TOP is a program delivered by the Ontario Chamber of Commerce with funding from the Government of Canada’s Student Work Placement Program (SWPP).

 Latest Articles